Table of Contents

 It must be able to attract traffic and hold the attention of visitors.
 Moreover, it needs to answer their questions and lead them to move forward in a way that aligns with your intentions.

 To be clear, you can reach all of these goals without spending a fortune.
-And you can avoid most website design mistakes by thinking strategically, and by focusing on function instead of just appearance.
+You can avoid most website design mistakes by thinking strategically, and by focusing on function instead of just appearance.